oomycetemolgen/oomycetemolgen.github.io/content/_index.md

 ## [Meetings](/meetings/)

+<p style="font-size: 2rem">Please join us in <a href="/meetings/2024/">2024 at Asilomar!</a>.
+OMGN 2024 will be held immediately before the 32nd Fungal Genetics Conference</p>

 We hold annual meetings, often in conjunction with larger, more general Plant Pathology conferences.
 The 2023 meeting was a satellite event to ICPP in Lyon.
 You can read about our past meetings [here](/meetings/).